Famous Car Logos: Car Brand Logos, Names, and Meanings

 The Subaru emblem echoes celestial iconography, drawing inspiration directly from outer space.
 If you delve into the origin of the company’s name, you’ll find a fascinating tapestry of celestial symbolism intertwined with the company’s history.

 The word “Subaru” comes from the Pleiades star cluster in the constellation of Taurus.
-This cluster, characterized by its brightness and visibility from Earth, not only gave its name to the brand but also influenced the design of its emblem.
-Indeed, the aesthetics of the emblem is a direct allusion to the night sky, depicting a constellation that has captured the human imagination for millennia.
+This cluster, characterized by its brightness and visibility from Earth, not only gave the brand its name but also influenced the design of its emblem.
+Indeed, the emblem’s aesthetics are a direct allusion to the night sky, depicting a constellation that has captured the human imagination for millennia.

 Subaru’s symbolic colors of silver and blue further reinforce the brand’s association with space.
 These hues, reminiscent of the vast and mysterious night sky, are not just an aesthetic choice.
 They echo the sentiments associated with the vastness of space: reliability and trustworthiness.
 Just as the stars have been reliable landmarks for navigators throughout history, Subaru strives to be a beacon of reliability in the automotive world.

-The Subaru logo is more than just a symbol of the brand.
-It is a celestial tapestry, a snapshot of the company’s history, and a testament to the brand’s core values harmonized into a single, memorable symbol.
+The Subaru logo is more than just a brand symbol.
+It is a celestial tapestry, a snapshot of the company’s history, and a testament to the brand’s core values harmonized into a memorable symbol.

 Hyundai Logo